 Myth 3: Natal Retrograde Planets Are a Curse

 This myth survives because Western popular astrology occasionally treats a natal retrograde as a karmic burden.
 The Jyotish position is much more nuanced.
-A natal retrograde indicates that the chart owner is meant to live a particular graha's significations more inwardly, more reflectively, and often more thoroughly than someone with the planet direct.
+A natal retrograde indicates that a person is meant to live a particular graha's significations more inwardly, more reflectively, and often more thoroughly than someone with the planet direct.
 Many of the most thoughtful artists, writers, healers, and spiritual teachers carry one or more natal retrogrades.
 The placement is a curriculum, not a sentence.

 Myth 4: Retrograde Planets Lose Their Power